ntop/ntopng/doc/src/reports.rst

   Report Templates

 The report is build using traffic information in a selected time frame.
 It is possible to select an arbitrary time interval by using the dropdown and the range picker at the top of the Reports page.
+Fixed-width temporal intervals are also available (e.g. for the last one hour, day, weeek, etc.) producing a report that spans a time range that starts at the present and that goes backwards in time until the clicked interval is reached.

 .. figure:: img/report-time-interval.png
   :align: center